Arbitrium-Studios/Open-Fantasy/README.md

 + ToonJoey for letting us use his project bikehorn assets for HD textures https://github.com/toonjoey/toontown-project-bikehorn
 + Nora for creating the Credits Button and more!
 + leothegreat2003#4524 for helping me find the bug that caused the Streets to not work!
++ ToonJoey for letting us use his project bikehorn assets for HD textures -- https://github.com/toonjoey/toontown-project-bikehorn
++ Nora for creating the Credits Button.
++ User Open Toontown on GitHub for open-sourcing libtoontown-pets and libotp-movements -- https://github.com/open-toontown

 ### Special Thanks To:

 + Satire6 for releasing Pandora & Anesidora to the public!
 + Toontown Rewritten for reviving the spirit of Toontown and its community!
 + Disney Virtual Reality Studios and Schell Games for creating this ever-green video game!